 Sardinas is among thousands of Cubans living in the United States whose hopes of reuniting with family members have been put on hold since September 2017, when the Trump administration pulled most of its embassy staff out of Cuba in response to a mysterious illness that struck at least two dozen diplomats or their relatives.

 “We’ve been waiting for two years,” said Sardinas, a 60-year-old woman who came to Florida in 2015.
 “Why can’t we live as a family?
 What does he have to do?
 Dive in (the sea) and risk his life?” she asked.
 Her 41-year-old son, Jorge Luis Carrera Sardinas, had passed his final interview for the permit and was just waiting to go to the embassy to receive it.

 For most of the decades after the 1959 revolution led by Fidel Castro, Cubans fleeing the communist-governed island enjoyed unique immigration privileges, including an almost certain path to legal residence once they touched US territory.

 But the outgoing administration of President Barack Obama cancelled that policy in January 2017 and the Trump administration’s consular shutdown later that year means that legal migration has been severely restricted.

-The U.S. government’s Cuban Family Reunification Parole program remains in place, but there are no consular officials on the island to process the cases and authorities haven’t announced any other place where the paperwork can be filed, though other sorts of visas can be handled in countries such as Colombia or Guyana.
+The US government’s Cuban Family Reunification Parole programme remains in place, but there are no consular officials on the island to process the cases, and authorities haven’t announced any other place where the paperwork can be filed, though other sorts of visas can be handled in countries such as Colombia or Guyana.